imaly-poru4ik/reg_access/README.md

 ### What I'm not fully happy about
 1. This approach requires understanding the convention, especially when creating the regfiles description.
   * Although I expect it should be more or less automatic process for most projects.
-2. The need to count the field offset from 1 to not create zero length arrays
+2. The need to count the field offset from 1 to avoid creating zero length arrays

 # Embedding in your projects
 I **encourage** anyone to use this method or source code, just provide the credit please.